HappyIosDeveloper/Bricks-Shooter/README.md

 #### Contribution:
 ##### I accept the helps to fix the bugs and improve the functionality with open arms, Just make it cool!

+### License:
+PersianJustify is released under the MIT license.
+See [LICENSE](https://github.com/HappyIosDeveloper/Bricks-Shooter?tab=MIT-1-ov-file) for details.